What Movie Will Win Best Picture at the 2021 Oscars?

 What else was it nominated for?
 Director, Actor, Supporting Actress, Original Screenplay, Original Score

-What has it won so far?
-It has six Independent Spirit Award nods, and Youn was named Best Supporting Actress by the LA critics and the National Board of Review.
+What has it won elsewhere?
+Youn was named Best Supporting Actress by the LA critics and the National Board of Review.
 Because it is largely in Korean, even though it's an American production and story, the Hollywood Foreign Press Association deemed it a Foreign Language Film and nominated it there for the Golden Globes.
 (It won.)
-It made up for the controversial Globes snubs when the SAG Award nominations were announced the following morning.
-Yeun netted a nod along with Youn, who was a welcome surprise as a winner, and the ensemble was nominated.
-It is also in the PGA race.
+It made up for the controversial Globes snubs when the SAG Award nominations were announced the following morning: Yeun netted a nod along with Youn, who was a welcome surprise as a winner, and the ensemble was nominated.
+It was also in the PGA race.
+But Youn is its best hope winning the BAFTA and the Spirit as well.

 Could it actually win?
-Minari may be a late entry, but has long been pegged as one of the best movies of the season, and Academy members are clearly big fans.
+Minari may have been a late entry, but has long been pegged as one of the best movies of the season, and Academy members are clearly big fans.
 It definitely has a good shot.

 Release date: February 19, 2021